cassandre-tech/cassandre-trading-bot/docs/docs/tutorial/api-configuration.md

 ---
+lang: en-US
 title: API configuration
-description: Cassandre GraphQL API allows you to query your data (balances, strategies, orders, trades and positions)
+description: Cassandre tutorial - Our GraphQL API allows you to query your data (balances, strategies, orders, trades and positions)
-lang: en-US
-toc: false
 ---

 # GraphQL API